rock-core/tools-graph_analysis/README.md

 ### Graph GUI

-This library provides a UI that permmits developing other Qt-based interfaces that are based on graphs.
+This library provides a UI that permits developing other Qt-based interfaces that are based on graphs.
 This UI intends to provide a mini-framework and basis for other projects to build on, by reusing the GraphWidget class.